Rotating Dense Quark Matter and Anomaly Inflow: Introduction

-It is known that the above mentioned phenomenon can be understood in a different way by considering the axial domain wall to be bounded by an axial vortex, where anomaly induced charges on the domain-wall can be related to the charges of vortex ring.
-The configuration is called a drum vorton, which was first found in a nonlinear sigma model at finite temperature \cite{Carter:2002te} and for dense matter in a magnetic field in \cite{Son:2004tq}.
-It was also shown in \cite{Son:2004tq} that an axial vortex loop also carries angular momentum by placing it inside a rotating quark matter.
-One can perform microscopic argument for current on magnetic flux tubes at finite chemical potential which consists of propagating fermionic zero modes on the tube.
-The microscopic argument complements the effective dense matter description.
-Also the anomaly induced currents for domain walls bounded by vortices under magnetic field and interplay between them as a manifestation of Callan-Harvey mechanism was investigated in \cite{Fukushima:2018ohd}.
-Many of the above considerations for domain walls and vortices in magnetic field can be applied to dense quark matter under rotation, as will be done here.
-We will rely on hydrodynamic approximation to describe rotating superfluid and its topological defects such as vortices.
+Many unusual effects was predicted in \cite{Son:2004tq} to take place in the dense QCD matter due to anomalies.
+Using an effective Lagrangian for the interaction of Goldstone bosons with the magnetic field at finite chemical potential, it was shown that electric charge and magnetization will be induced on axial vortices and domain walls, respectively.
+Axial domain walls exist at very high densities where instanton effects are suppressed \cite{Son:2000fh}.
+The response of QCD ground state at finite baryon density to a strong magnetic field was considered in \cite{Son:2004tq, Son:2007ny}, where the triangle anomaly causes the coupling of neutral Goldstone boson and magnetic field.
+As a result, there are anomaly induced magnetization and baryon number densities on the axial domain wall surface.
+The magnetic field and the resulting induced magnetization are perpendicular to the domain-wall and at sufficiently high magnetic fields the domain wall becomes locally and globally stable \cite{Son:2007ny}.
+It was argued in \cite{Son:2004tq} that the above mentioned phenomenon can be understood in a different way by considering the axial domain wall to be bounded by an axial vortex, where anomaly induced charges on the domain-wall can be related to the charges of vortex ring.
+The relation uses the fact that an axial vortex loop carries angular momentum by placing it inside a rotating quark matter.
+The configuration is called a drum vorton, which was first found in a nonlinear sigma model at finite temperature \cite{Carter:2002te} and then for dense matter in a magnetic field \cite{Son:2004tq}.
+On the other hand, one can perform microscopic argument for currents on magnetic flux tubes at finite chemical potential which consists of propagating fermionic zero modes on the tube.
+The anomaly induced currents for domain-walls bounded by vortices under magnetic field and interplay between them as a manifestation of Callan-Harvey mechanism was investigated in \cite{Fukushima:2018ohd}.
+It was shown that the presence of vortex singularities requires new terms that otherwise gauge invariance and conservation law would be violated.
+Also it was pointed out that for a changing magnetic field, axial vortices absorb or emit the charge onto domain-wall.
+This method is closely related to the previously known approach which relies on the connection between field theory topological defects and anomalies, resulting in the well-known Callan-Harvey anomaly inflow \cite{Goldstone:1981kk, Nielsen:1983rb, Callan:1984sa}.